-The following applies to violations of the Code of Conduct which is the University's judicial system for students.
-However, process statements under Missouri Baptist University's Academic Integrity and Honor Code and Sexual Misconduct Policies may differ from statements in this section.
-Those differences supersede information provided here.
+The following applies to the accountability process for violations of the MBU community standards and Code of Conduct.
+However, it should be noted that process statements under Missouri Baptist University's Academic Integrity and Honor Code and Sexual Misconduct Policies (ie- Title IX) may differ from statements in this section.
+Those differences supersede the information provided here.